Yinkusben/Arduino-Burglar_Alarm_System/README.md

 Welcome to the Arduino Based Burglar Alarm System project!
 This system is designed for a small building (a shop) with four PIR sensors and one Magnetic Reed switch to monitor movement at each side of the building and check if the door is open.
 It includes a high decibel alarm and various security features.

 ## Introduction
 This project is part of my portfolio for the ALX Software Engineering foundations course.
 This project was inspired by a friend who had eperienced security issues around his shop, He gave me a call and said he needed a device that would notify him of security-threatning actvity at his shop at his closing hours (majorly at night).
-For more information about this project and my other projects, please visit the [landing page](<https://yinkusben.github.io/Arduino-Burglar_Alarm_System).
+For more information about this project please visit the [landing page](<https://yinkusben.github.io/Arduino-Burglar_Alarm_System).

 ## About Me
 I'm an software engineer with a passion for IoT and embedded systems.
 Feel free to connect with me on [LinkedIn](<https://www.linkedin.com/in/yinkusben) to learn more about my professional background and interests.